2023 NCAA Tournament National Championship Contenders & Final Four Dark Horse Picks

 Those 10 teams included: Virginia, Gonzaga, Duke, Michigan State, North Carolina, Michigan, Tennessee, Kentucky, Purdue and Virginia Tech.

-Last season, during college basketball’s glorious and long-awaited return to tournament play after the cancellation of the 2019-20 NCAA Tournament, my National Championship Contenders list was notably shorter.
-Only six teams made the cut last year: Gonzaga, Illinois, Michigan, Baylor, Iowa and Houston.
+During the 2020-21 season, the list of National Championship Contenders was notably shorter.
+Only six teams made the cut that year: Gonzaga, Illinois, Michigan, Baylor, Iowa and Houston.

-Altogether, that gives us a sample of 16 teams distinguished as National Championship Contenders during the past two NCAA Tournaments.
-Here’s how those 16 teams have collectively performed:
+Altogether, that gives us a sample of 26 teams distinguished as National Championship Contenders during the past three NCAA tournaments.
+Here’s how those 26 teams have collectively performed:

-- Five teams booked a trip to the Final Four.
+- Nine teams booked a trip to the Final Four.

-Among the teams that qualified as National Championship Contenders in each season, both groups included the eventual national champion (2019 Virginia and 2021 Baylor), and last year’s group also included the national runner-up (Gonzaga).
+Among the teams that qualified as National Championship Contenders in each season, all three groups included the eventual national champion (’19 Virginia, ’21 Baylor and ’22 Kansas).

-On top of all that, six of the 16 teams exited their respective tournaments by losing to other end-of-season National Championship Contenders.
+Moreover, nine of the 26 teams exited their respective tournaments by losing to other end-of-season National Championship Contenders.